wallarm/product-documentation/docs/user-guides/search-and-filters/use-search.md

 It is possible to search by the total number of IP addresses that are related to an attack or an incident (only for attacks and incidents):
 *   `ip:1000+ last month`—search for attacks and incidents over the past month for which the number of unique IP addresses is more than 1000 (equivalent to `attacks incidents ip:1000+ last month`).
-*   `xss ip:100+`—search for all cross-site scripting attacks and incidents.
+*   `xss ip:100+`—search for all cross‑site scripting attacks and incidents.
 The search result will be empty if the number of attacking IP addresses (with the XSS attack type) is less than 100.
 *   `xss p:id ip:100+`—search for all XSS attacks and incidents related to the id parameter (`?id=aaa`).
 This will return results only if the number of different IP addresses exceeds 100.

 ### Search by Server Response Status